Agostino Di Bartolomei

 Agostino Di Bartolomei (8 April 1955 in Rome – 30 May 1994 in San Marco di Castellabate) was an Italian football player, who played as a midfielder or as a defender, in a sweeper role.
 Famed for his elegance on the ball and playmaking skills, he is regarded as one of A.S.
-Roma's greatest players ever, and one of the greatest Italian players never to have been capped by the Italian national team.
+Roma's greatest players ever, and one of the greatest Italian players never to have been capped by the Italy national team.

 Career

 Di Bartolomei was born in a suburb of Rome.
 He started as a football player in the Garbatella and was recruited in the A.S.
 Roma junior team at fourteen.
 He was soon asked to play in the main team, making his debut in the Italian Serie A during the 1972–73 season.

 In 1975, he went on loan to Lanerossi Vicenza in Serie B to 'build up his bones' (Bruno Conti another future Roma star, was dispatched to Genoa for the same reason), returning to Rome in 1976 as one of the leading and indispensable players of the team.

 After Nils Liedholm's return as coach of A.S.
 Roma, Di Bartolomei became the team's undisputed leader, raising to the title of captain and becoming a fan favourite.
 When he played, it was common to hear the Roma fans sing the chant "Oh, Agostino...
 Ago, Ago, Ago, Agostino gol!"

 Despite his goalscoring prowess, Roma had several superb playmakers, in Di Bartolomei, compatriot Bruno Conti, and the Brazilians Falcão and Toninho Cerezo.
 Thus, Liedholm decided to move Di Bartolomei in front of the defence for protection, knocking precise passes up the field, with Falcão and Ceerezo played in the centre, while Conti would assume a more attacking role behind the forwards.
 During his time at Roma, he won the Coppa Italia three times, and a memorable scudetto in 1983.
-The following season, marked by the penalty shootout defeat in the 1984 European Cup final held in Rome against Liverpool F.C., was his last season with A.S.
+The following season, marked by the penalty shootout defeat in the 1984 European Cup final held in Rome against Liverpool, was his last with A.S.
 Roma; although Di Bartolomei was able to net Roma's first spot kick, later misses by Bruno Conti and Francesco Graziani ultimately proved to be decisive.

 After leaving Roma, he was transferred to A.C.
 Milan that was undergoing a rebuilding process after a disastrous period in which they were relegated to the Serie B twice.
 After three seasons he left Milan and his career fizzled out after playing for Cesena and Salernitana.
 He finally retired in 1990.